Debbie White (businesswoman): CEO of Interserve

+Career, 2020-present

 In March 2020, White took on an unpaid role to advise on the set up of a UK-wide network of testing centres as part of the UK Government's response to the COVID-19 pandemic.

+In December 2021, White was appointed HR Director at BT Group.

+In July 2023, White was named as the next chair of The Co-operative Group.
+She was set to join the retail group as a non-executive director in August 2023, taking over as chair in February 2024.

 White is a member of the Women 1st Top 100 Club.